 Incredibly soft, surprisingly warm, refreshingly versatile.
 You need this.
 I recently bought a beige v-neck pullover cashmere sweater (similar here) and I wear it all the time.
 You can layer it with a button-down collared shirt underneath and a blazer on top when it’s cold or you can wear it standalone with a cute chunky necklace and some slacks.
 Either way, it’ll keep you warm and stylish during these desolate, bleak, trying times (in the cold, I mean).

 Be prepared to spend a little more than you usually would on a sweater.
 A 100% cashmere sweater is going to cost more than sweaters made from other fabrics because of the labor-intensive process involved in making it.
-You can find some really soft ones by Tahari at TJ Maxx for $40 (not available online).
+You can find some really soft ones by Tahari at TJ Maxx for $40 (not available online), just make sure to take good care of them.
 If you can spend a little more, try this one from Neiman Marcus for $160 (originally $325) or this one from Burberry for $525 (YES elbow patches!!).

-A basic beige, off-white, or black turtleneck is a great staple that’s easy to pair with a lot of outfits and will keep you toasty during the cooler seasons.
-It goes well with slacks, a suit, or skirts for work and jeans on the weekend!
+A basic beige, off-white, or black turtleneck is a great staple for your winter wardrobe that’s easy to pair with a lot of outfits and will keep you toasty.
+It goes well with slacks, a suit, or skirts for work and jeans on the weekend (hello business attire in your casual wardrobe)!
 Luckily, this staple piece is available at a wide range of stores.
 If you want the one I’m wearing below, you can find it here for $69.50.
 You can also find one at Nordstrom Rack here for $22.97, Banana Republic here for $78, J.Crew here for $298, and this one from Neiman Marcus for $395.

 #4.
 Blanket scarf